 The most common side effect of Lantus Solostar injection is hypoglycemia, also known as low blood sugar.
 When one has low blood sugar, one may experience headaches, hunger, weakness, sweating, tremors or shakiness, irritability, trouble concentrating, rapid breathing, fast heartbeat, and in worst cases, fainting or even seizures.

-Mild symptoms of hypoglycemia can happen.
-Be sure to watch out for them so you can address it immediately and prevent it from getting worse.
+hypoglycemia can happen.
+Be sure to watch out for them so you can address them immediately and prevent them from getting worse.

 Please note that fainting and seizures are not safe and are indications of severe hypoglycemia, which can be fatal.
-In the event when these are experienced, it is absolutely important to receive immediate medical attention from a certified health care professional.
+If these are experienced, it is absolutely important to receive immediate medical attention from a certified healthcare professional.